 Valerie Stemac is an artist and writer living in the Laurel Highlands of Pennsylvania.
 She served as a Mental Health Technician in the US Air Force from 2011 to 2017.
 She has performed on stage at Dodge Poetry Festival, The Torpedo Factory, and The Lansburgh Theatre in Washington DC.
 Her written work has appeared in Origins Journal and numerous chapbooks.
 Her visual art has been shown at Workhouse Art Center, Ratner Museum, Columbia University, Washington Art Works, and Puffin Cultural Forum.
 In 2017 she served as Veteran Artist in Residence At Workhouse Arts Center and currently facilitates creative writing with military veterans for Warrior Writers.

 2B.
-Heather Forest Storytelling Concert: Wisdom Tales from Around the World — In a fusion of poetry, prose, original melody and the sung and spoken word, Heather Forest brings elegance, wit, and drama to classic tales from the treasury of world folklore.
+Heather Forest Storytelling Concert: Wisdom Tales from Around the World — In a fusion of poetry, prose, original meldoy and the sung and spoken word, Heather Forest brings elegance, wit, and drama to classic tales from the treasury of world folklore.
 The comedy and pathos of point of view, the mysteries of womenfolk, the trickster, the fool, quests, and journeys are colorful threads on this masterful teller's colorful loom of ancient tales.

 Heather Forest is a modern-day bard.
 Her storytelling performances are a fusion of poetry, prose, original melody, guitar, and the sung and spoken word.
 For the past 40 years she has shared her repertoire of world tales with audiences in theatres, schools, literature conferences, and storytelling festivals throughout the United States and abroad.
 A multiple award-winning author and recording artist, she has published seven children's books, three folktale anthologies and eight audio recording of musical storytelling.
 She has been featured ten times at the National Storytelling Festival and is a recipient of the Circle of Excellence Award from the National Storytelling Network.

 2C.
 A Co-Created Landscape — What could we create if we were creating the world anew?
 Using mounds of mingled clothing, found objects, natural objects, plasticine, words and writing, sculpture, sounds and warm silence, the participants will co-create a wondrous landscape and find their place in it.
-Time for creative writing, time for sound and healing time for being vulnerable in the presence of others will all play a part in this experimental landscape.
+Time for creative writing, time for sound and healing, and time for being vulnerable in the presence of others will all play a part in this experimental landscape.

 Barbara Bloomfield has been a systemic counselor and writer in the UK for 23 years.
 She runs Growing Bolder creative groups for people over 60 who have mental health problems, gently pushing members to become bolder, more daring and more active in their communities and local issues.
 She has written four books, including a graphic novel about relationships which has been translated into 12 languages.
 Barbara is the Director of Groups for Lapidus International, the expressive arts organization that promotes activism, progressive values and reflection through words and creativity.
 When she grows up she wants to be a conversational artist.